 Broad membership of the Paris Call represents the best of democratic systems: an open and inclusive process that puts civil society, governments, and the private sector on equal footing to develop the cyberspace that will best enable democratic ideals.
 The internet is central to our lives but it shouldn’t govern us and decisions shouldn’t be left to the elite.
 The simple act of signing on is a message that you have the expectation of being listened to and participating in the process.

 Join us.
-Together with the French Foreign Ministry, NDI chairs a working group designed to increase the number of signatories to the Paris Call.
+Together with the Paris Peace Forum, NDI chairs a working group designed to increase the number of signatories to the Paris Call.
 How do you join?

 You lend the name of your organization here.
 That’s it.
 Done.